jonathanmorgan/context_text/README.md

                 'django.contrib.sessions',
                 'django.contrib.messages',
                 'django.contrib.staticfiles',
-                'sourcenet.apps.SourcenetConfig',
+                'context_text.apps.context_textConfig',
                 'django_config.apps.Django_ConfigConfig',
                 'taggit',
                 'ajax_select',
             ]

-    - if you are using django 1.6 or earlier (you shouldn't be, but...) add the following to the bottom of the `settings.py` file (if you are using django 1.7 or greater, it automatically finds the channels defined in sourcenet/lookups.py):
+    - if you are using django 1.6 or earlier (you shouldn't be, but...) add the following to the bottom of the `settings.py` file (if you are using django 1.7 or greater, it automatically finds the channels defined in context_text/lookups.py):

             AJAX_LOOKUP_CHANNELS = {